ckateraas/docker-builds/README.md

 Builds several programs and utilities using Docker.

+## Dependencies

+To build these programs you need to install the following dependencies:

+- `docker`
+- `git`
+- `vim` or another editor

 ## Building

 Run the `install.sh` script in the root of this project to build _all_ the programs.
-Otherwise, you can run `install.sh` inside the program(s) you want built.
+Otherwise, you can run `install.sh` inside the program folder(s) you want built.

 ## Platforms and distributions